phalcon/documentation/docs/tutorial-rest.md

 );
 ```

-[PHQL][db-phql], allows us to write queries using a high-level, object-oriented SQL dialect, that internally translates
-your query to the correct SQL statements depending on the database system used.
-The `use` statement in the anonymous
-function offers object injection from the local scope to the anonymous function.
+[PHQL][db-phql], allows us to write queries using a high-level, object-oriented SQL dialect, that internally translates your query to the correct SQL statements depending on the database system used.
+The `use` statement in the anonymous function offers object injection from the local scope to the anonymous function.

 ### Get - Text

 We can get robots using their name or part of their name.
-This search feature will also be a `get()` as far as the HTTP
-method is concerned, and it will tie to the `/api/robots/search/{name}` endpoint.
-The implementation is similar to the
-one above.
-We just need to change the query slightly.
+This search feature will also be a `get()` as far as the HTTP method is concerned, and it will tie to the `/api/robots/search/{name}` endpoint.
+The implementation is similar to the one above.
+We need to change the query slightly.

 ```php
 <?php